Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 top-level environment when the class is loaded.
 (If there are

-non-static fields, or the class implements Runnable
+non-static fields, or the class implements Runnable, then

 an instance of the object is created, if one isn't available.)

-If the field value is a Procedure
+If the field value is a Procedure (or implements Named),

 then the name bound to the procedure is used instead of the field name.